Marvin Park: Real Madrid start Nigeria prospect vs Granada | Goal.com

 Prior to this match against Diego Martinez’s men, the visitors are third in the log having accrued 75 points from 35 outings.
 They are just five points below leaders with three matches to play.

-Born to a Nigerian father and a South Korean mother in the Balearic Islands, a Spanish archipelago much closer to Barcelona than Madrid, the promising youngster began his youth career with Ciutat de Palma in 2006 before securing an interesting move to English club Tranmere Rovers in 2009.
+Born to a Nigerian father and a South Korean mother in the Balearic Islands, a Spanish archipelago, the promising youngster began his youth career with Ciutat de Palma in 2006 before securing an interesting move to English club Tranmere Rovers in 2009.

 After three years in England, Marvin would return to Ciutat de Palma before stints with La Salle and Penya Arrabal.